moodlehq/moodle-plugin-ci/docs/GHAFileExplained.md

     # another branch, total number of builds will become 12.
     # If you need to use PHP 7.0 and run phpunit coverage test, make sure you are
     # using ubuntu-16.04 virtual environment in this case to have phpdbg or
     # this version in the system.
+See the "Setup PHP" step below for more details
+    # about PHPUnit code coverage.
     strategy:
       fail-fast: false
       matrix: